Blog Customer FeedbackTop 7 NPS Alternatives to Measure Customer Experience

 The Customer Satisfaction Score (CSAT) is a straightforward measure that asks customers to rate their satisfaction with your service or product.

-Usually, with just one simple question, such as "How satisfied were you with your experience?"
+Usually, you measure customer satisfaction levels with just one simple question, such as "How satisfied were you with your experience?"

 To calculate your total CSAT score, divide the number of respondents who selected 4 and 5 by the total number of respondents.
 You can use the total sum to equally benchmark results over time.